tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 [^2]: Without the prefixes the order will be the following: admin, completed, log, obsoleted, on_hold, ongoing, pool.

 [^3]: Don't be confused.
 There are phases and states according to notes.
 The phases describes the actions you may do during your work.
-The status is just an indicator for the current state of the task, and only used int he admin note.
+The status is just an indicator for the current state of the project, and only used int he admin note.

 [^4]: Press Ctrl+Shift+C to insert a checkbox.